 The percentages are as follows:

-6. Process to Determine Prudent Estimate Assumptions.
+7. Process to Determine Prudent Estimate Assumptions

 a.
-If applicable industry basic tables are used in lieu of company experience, the prudent estimate assumptions for each mortality segment shall equal the respective mortality rates in the applicable industry basic tables as provided in Section 9.C.3, plus the prescribed margin as provided in Section 9.C.5.c and any additional margin as provided in Section 9.C.5.d.
+If applicable industry basic tables are used in lieu of company experience as the anticipated experience assumptions, the prudent estimate assumptions for each mortality segment shall equal the respective mortality rates in the applicable industry basic tables as provided in Section 9.C.3, plus the prescribed margin as provided in Section 9.C.6.c and any additional margin as provided in Section 9.C.6.d.

 b.
-If the company determines company experience mortality rates, the prudent estimate assumptions will be determined as follows:
+If the company uses company experience mortality rates as the anticipated experience assumptions, the prudent estimate assumptions will be determined as follows:

 i.
-For each mortality segment, use the company experience mortality rates (as defined in Section 9.C.2) for policy durations in which there exists sufficient company experience data (as defined below in paragraph ii), plus the prescribed margin as provided in Section 9.C.5.b and any additional margin as provided in Section 9.C.5.d.
+For each mortality segment, use the company experience mortality rates (as defined in Section 9.C.2) for policy durations in which there exists sufficient company experience data (as defined below in paragraph ii), plus the prescribed margin as provided in Section 9.C.6.b and any additional margin as provided in Section 9.C.6.d.